 A major challenge is to maintain the glaze slurry properties within an often narrow range of parameters (within which shrinkage can be tolerated, adherence is good, drying is efficient and bonding is good).
 Each glaze must be tested thoroughly to discover this range and the methods needed to successfully apply and fire it.
-Often glaze recipes need to be adjusted (often involving finding ways to increase the clay percentage while maintaining the chemistry).
+Often glaze recipes need to be adjusted (involving finding ways to increase the clay percentage while maintaining the chemistry).
 Common problems with the glaze itself include cracking and flaking during drying, crawling and blistering during firing, inadequate thickness and surface defects.
 Handling of the more fragile unfired ware (for application, cleaning, drying and setting) presents challenges.
-Drying time can be increased considerably and this requires extra floor space.
+Drying time can be increased considerably and this requires extra floor space or special driers.
 Since single-fire glazing is often done by spraying, we have included a video showing a technique (see link below).

 Once-fire is obviously popular in industry, especially for tile, sanitary ware and porcelain insulators.
 They have also developed ways to single-fire even table ware.